pagantis/woocommerce/Documentation/configuration.md

 | Activate plugin   | - Clicked => Module enabled<br/> - Not clicked => Módule disabled (Default)
 | Public Key(*) |  String you can get from your [Paga+Tarde profile](https://bo.pagamastarde.com/shop).
 | Secret Key(*) |  String you can get from your [Paga+Tarde profile](https://bo.pagamastarde.com/shop).
 | Title      |  Payment title to show in checkout page.
-By default:"Financiación instantanea"
+By default:"Instant financing"
 | Checkout description | Description to show in checkout page after payment title. <br/>Leave blank to disabled.
-By default:"Paga hasta en 12 cómodas cuotas con Paga+Tarde.
-Solicitud totalmente online y sinpapeleos, ¡y la respuesta es inmediata!".
+By default:"Pay up to 12 comfortable installments with Paga + Tarde.
+Application totally online and without paperwork, And the answer is immediate!".
 | Minimum amount | Minimum amount to use the module and show the payment method to checkout
 | Maximum amount | Maximum amount to use the module and show the payment method to checkout
 | Number of installments by default | Number of installments by default to use in simulator